Commonly Asked Questions

-The three key factors that determine your Medigap premium are zip code, gender and age.
-During your Open Enrollment Period, these are the only factors that are used.
-After your OEP, insurance companies can use other factor such as tobacco usage, and height & weight to determine your premium.
+The three most common factors that determine your Medigap premium are zip code, gender and age.
+During your Open Enrollment Period, a few companies also use tobacco usage as a determining factor.
+After your Open Enrollment Period, insurance companies can use other factor such as tobacco usage, and height & weight to determine your premium.

 Once in place, your premium will never change because of your health or claims.